postmanlabs/labs-docs/v6/postman/sending_api_requests/working_with_tabs.md

 [![recently closed tabs](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/RecentlyClosedTabs.gif)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/RecentlyClosedTabs.gif)

 **Note:** A point to note here is that Postman has a limit of tracking your last 10 tabs.
 If you exceed this limit, you will not be able to restore the tabs.
+Let's say you have 15 tabs open and you closed 10 tabs.
+Postman will be able to restore all these 10 tabs.
+Let's say you closed one more tab.
+In this case, Postman will be able to restore the one you recently closed and nine of the other 10 tabs closed earlier.

 ##### Duplicating Tabs